 Ten minutes after that I got an e-mail from the ISO, telling me that my client could come down today for his LPR stamp, if he wished.
 My client, who has been waiting 13 years for his residency, and who has an ill mother in Colombia, does wish to get that stamp today!

 I am incredibly impressed with the efforts of ISO Hon and Supervisor Warner.
 They were never concerned with defending the decisions they made, they just wanted to be right.
 And that is the right way to do it.

-The Tampa immigration lawyers at Neil F. Lewis, P.A. have helped thousands of clients achieve the American Dream.
-Our immigration attorneys specialize in DACA, deportation defense, citizenship, appeal, asylum, green cards, and visas.
+The Tampa immigration lawyers at Neil F. Lewis, PA, have helped thousands of clients achieve the American Dream.
+Our immigration attorneys specialize in DACA, deportation defense, citizenship, appeals, asylum, green cards, and visas.